DataDog/integrations-extras/filemage/README.md

 ## Data Collected

-Currently this integration tracks the number of times each FTP command is run.
+This integration tracks the number of times each FTP command is run.

 ### Metrics